vertica/spark-connector/CONTRIBUTING.md

 ## Versioning

-We are targeting supports for all Spark 3 releases.
-Our release numbers is of the `major.minor.patch` format, with the major and minor numbers always matches that of the latest Spark 3 release.
-We should try to match the patch version as well, but this may not be realistic in many scenarios.
+We are targeting support for all Spark releases since 3.0.
+Our release number format is `major.minor.patch`, with the major and minor numbers always trying to match the latest Spark release.